North America, Europe and Australia road trips starting at 1€/night. Click here

-Rent the best campervans and motorhomes in Belfast
+Rent the best campervans and motorhomes near Belfast

 Does your ideal road trip include lots of natural attractions and wildlife?
 Then it's time for you to rent a campervan in Belfast and build special memories in Northern Ireland's vast, green fields.

 Drive your campervan or motorhome rental around the outskirts of Belfast, and you will quickly fall for the unique outdoors of the capital.
 From forests to large "loughs" (Irish word for lakes) to pleasant beaches: where will you begin?

 Belfast's natural beauty is unparalleled.
 Explore the wild landscapes of some of the best parks in the area with your campervan or motorhome.